EchoAppsTeam/js-sdk/docs/guides/how_to_develop_plugin/README.md

 ## Adding renderers

 Now we have our dropdown in place, but we still don't have the logic to trigger the Stream refresh when the new sorting order is selected in the dropdown.
 It's a perfect task for the Renderers, so let's add one.
-Plugin manifest specifies the location for the renderers, it's the "renderers" hash.
+Plugin definition specifies the location for the renderers, it's the "renderers" hash.
 The renderer for the dropdowm may look like:

 	plugin.renderers.selector = function(element) {
 		var plugin = this, stream = plugin.component;